Table of Contents Show

 If you’re in the market for a home, you’ve probably heard of the Fair Housing Act.
-This is a law that was first passed in 1968 to prevent landlords and sellers from discriminating against individuals based on race, color, religion, or national origin.
-It was later amended over the years also to include protection against discrimination based on gender, sex, disability, or familial status.
-The law was something of a milestone when it passed and guarantees that no one can be turned away by a seller or landlord based on their attributes, at least not without facing legal consequences.
+This law was first passed in 1968 to prevent landlords and sellers from discriminating against individuals based on race, color, religion, or national origin and was later amended to protect against discrimination based on gender, sex, disability, or familial status.
+The law was a milestone when it passed and guarantees that no one can be turned away by a seller or landlord based on their attributes, not without facing legal consequences.

 As mentioned above, the Fair Housing Act makes it illegal nationwide to discriminate against anyone based on: